Key Takeaways

 7. Form 1099-MISC and Form 1099-NEC changes

-For tax year 2020 and onward, Form 1099-MISC has been revamped and Form 1099-NEC is back.
+For tax year 2020 and onward, Form 1099-MISC has been revamped, and Form 1099-NEC is back.
 Because of these changes, employers will no longer report nonemployee compensation of $600 or more on Form 1099-MISC.
 These types of payments to non-employees should be reported on a Form 1099-NEC.
 These payments include commissions, fees, prizes, awards, or any form of compensation to nonemployees.
 These forms should be given to the payee and filed with the IRS by January 31 each year.

 The IRS is gradually phasing in new 1099-K reporting requirements for payments from third-party processors like Venmo and Paypal.
 In 2021, Congress changed the reporting threshold from over $20,000 in payments and more than 200 transactions to over $600 in payments regardless of the number of transactions.
 But instead of using the new $600 threshold right away, the IRS applied the previous reporting threshold for the 2022 and 2023 tax years.
-For the 2024 tax year, the IRS plans to use a $5,000 threshold, regardless of the number of transactions.
-The tax agency hasn’t announced its plans for after 2024 yet.
-On the other hand, some states have already started using the $600 threshold for their own reporting requirements.
+For the 2024 tax year, the IRS is using a $5,000 threshold, regardless of the number of transactions.
+The threshold will drop to $2,500, regardless of the number of transactions, for the 2025 tax year.
+Starting in 2026, the $600 threshold will apply.

 There is no threshold for payment card transactions.